 - \bowtie Declaration that the requirement has been met and list of the proportion of purchased organic food and beverages of the annual volume purchased.
 The business must submit documentation showing what percentage of the annual volume of purchases is accounted for by organic food and beverages.
-The documentation must at least cover 1 month's purchasing which is representative. - \bowtie Alternatively, enclose a summary of the purchased organic food and beverages that are offered on a daily basis.
-The producer, supplier and organic label are to be reported for each food product and beverage. - \bowtie For catering restaurants in Iceland serving only one dish per day and no other alternative, a list of the purchased organic food and beverages that constitute the main ingredients in at least 5 meals per month.
+The documentation must at least cover 1 month's purchasing which is representative.
+If the restaurant has included wild caught fish and shellfish in the calculations, the documentations must also cover these purchases. - \bowtie Alternatively, enclose a summary of the purchased organic food and beverages that are offered on a daily basis.
+The producer, supplier and organic label are to be reported for each food product and beverage. - \bowtie For catering restaurants in Iceland serving only one dish per day and no other alternative, a list of the purchased organic food and beverages that constitute ingredients in at least 5 meals per month.
 The producer, supplier and organic label are to be reported for each food product and beverage. - \bowtie Separate reporting of alcohol purchasing that can be discounted must be shown.

-P28 Organic food and beverages (not wild-caught fish and shellfish)
+P28 Organic food and beverages